-You will know if your Child Protective Services (CPS) or Department of Child Safety (DCS) case is closed via a letter of notification within 90 days after the investigation.
-If you don’t believe you have received one or are still concerned, follow up by contacting (and keeping a record of the correspondence with) the CPS caseworker for your case’s status.
+You will know if your Child Protective Services (CPS) or Department of Child Safety (DCS) case is closed.
+You will be informed via a letter of notification within 90 days after the investigation.
+If you haven’t received one or are still concerned, follow up by contacting the CPS caseworker for your case’s status.

 Can CPS reopen a closed case?

-Do not forget that it is possible to reopen a previously investigated case if new evidence is presented and the case is not dismissed.
-The agency has the right to continue opening any closed case if it feels it needs to protect the child’s safety and wellbeing.
+Remember that it is possible to reopen a previously investigated case.
+This can occur if new evidence is presented and the case is not dismissed.
+The agency has the right to continue opening any closed case.
+This is true if it feels it needs to protect the child’s safety and wellbeing.
 There isn’t much that can be done to prevent a case from being reopened.

 Common reasons for CPS or DCS cases previously investigated and closed to be reopened include: